-Category Points Earned Indicators of Quality of Response Fully Developed 5 Applicant presents performance measures that are specific, measurable, achievable, relevant and timely.
+Category Points Indicators of Quality of Response Earned Fully Developed 5 Applicant presents performance measures that are all specific, measurable, achievable, relevant and timely.
 The performance measures are clearly related to the intended project outcomes and include both qualitative and quantitative measures.
 Each objective includes at least one performance measure that can be reported on annually.
-Well Developed 4 Applicant presents performance measures that are largely specific, measurable, achievable, relevant and timely.
+Well Developed 4 Applicant presents performance measures most of which are specific, measurable, achievable, relevant and timely.
 The performance measures are clearly related to the intended project outcomes and include both qualitative and quantitative measures.
 Most objectives include at least one performance measure that can be reported on annually.
 Adequately Developed 3 Applicant presents performance measures that are loosely related to the intended outcomes of the project.
-Some performance measures are not measurable, or the performance measures do not include both qualitative and quantitative measures Poorly Developed Not Addressed 1-2 Applicant presents unmeasurable performance measures or performance measures that are not tied to the intended outcomes.
-Applicant did not address.
+Some performance measures are not measurable, or the performance measures do not include both qualitative and quantitative measures Poorly Developed 1-2 Applicant presents unmeasurable performance measures or performance measures that are not tied to the intended outcomes.
+Not Addressed 0 Applicant did not address.